dlee1828/dlee1828.github.io/markdown/rbtrees.md

 Here, A is the black node being “transferred” from D’s ancestry to X’s ancestry.
 We subsequently change D’s color from red to black to restore its black node count.
 Note that this technique can be used to fix our tree regardless of what P’s original color was.

-So we seemed to have solved a case where both of the following are true:
+So we seem to have solved a case where both of the following are true:

 1. X’s outer nephew (D) is red.
 2. X’s sibling (A) is black.